etcet/HNES/README.md

 * Redirect back to the front page upon hitting an expired link
 * Display how many times you've upvoted each user
 * Graphs on polls
+* Clickable links in self posts and on users profile pages
 * New smooth and scalable up & down vote arrows
 * Keyboard controls on index pages:
   * j - Next item